Kaspersky Internet Security

 Kaspersky Internet Security (KIS) is an internet security suite developed by Kaspersky Lab compatible with Microsoft Windows and Mac OS X. Kaspersky Internet Security offers protection from malware, as well as email spam, phishing and hacking attempts, and data leaks.
 Since 2023, Kaspersky has moved to a subscription model, and in the new lineup, Kaspersky Internet Security was replaced by Kaspersky Plus.
 KIS regularly participate in and achieve high results in independent tests by AV-Test, AV-Comparatives, and SE Labs.
 These organizations are members of the Anti-Malware Testing Standards Organization (AMTSO), which Microsoft has adopted as an “industry standard organization” for independent certification purposes.
+In April 2025, during AV-TEST testing, this software demonstrated 100% detection accuracy across malware samples and received a score of 6.0.

 Windows edition

 Version 2007 (6.0)

 Version 6.0 was the first release of KIS.
 PC World magazine noted the pros: 100% detection of common threats, 99.57% detection of adware, and 83.3 hidden malware in compressed files.
 Minuses - version 6.0 didn't completely remove malware, leaving registry entries and files behind, and false positives from the package (8 out of 20,000 clean files were incorrectly labeled as malware).
 In testing, the firewall blocked all attacks from inside and outside the computer.
 The graphical user interface was considered awkward to navigate, parental controls and instant messaging protection, which were in competing packages, were not included in the 6.0 version, and the retail price of $79.95 was considered relatively high by CNET and PC World.

 KIS 6.0 supports Windows 98 SE, Me, NT Workstation 4.0, 2000 Professional, XP Home Edition, XP Professional, XP Professional x64, and Vista.